Lyall/NMHFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- HUD is stretched at ultrawide aspect ratios.
+- HUD is stretched at non-16:9 aspect ratios.
-- Aspect ratios narrower than 16:9 are stretched.

 ## Screenshots